terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 - Creates two IBM Cloud connections with an option to reuse cloud connections
 - Attaches the IBM Cloud connections to a transit gateway
 - Attaches the private networks to the IBM Cloud connections
+- Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on specified host and sets the host as server for these services

 Following limitations currently apply:
 - The only number of IBM Cloud connections we support is **two**.